 ↑↑↑ Iced Hojicha Soy Latte At HAPPA STAND In Mino city, Gifu

-There is “Matcha Latte” worldwide, why not “Hojicha Latte”!
+There is “Matcha Latte” worldwide, so why not “Hojicha Latte”!

 I am not sure Hojicha latte is on the menu already at your favorite cafe, anyway in Japan, “hojicha latte” is popular even at Starbucks in Japan.

-If you would like to try, make homemade Hojicha latte.
+If you would like to try, make a homemade Hojicha latte.

-Personally, I like Hojicha rather than Matcha because of its clear and refreshing taste.
-I always choose Hojicha latte rather than Matcha latte.
+Personally, I like Hojicha rather than other green tea-its refreshing taste and clear after-taste so I always choose Hojicha latte rather than Matcha latte.